Season wrapping up for Kelowna’s Stuart Park - Lake Country Calendar

 Kelowna’s downtown ice rink Stuart Park may have had its last visitors of the season.

-City of Kelowna of Kelowna staff will decide today whether or not the conditions of the ice rink are good enough to keep the rink open for a little while longer.
+City of Kelowna staff will decide today whether or not the conditions of the ice rink are good enough to keep the rink open for a little while longer.

 “I think this is a special spot,” said Bladez’ Berverly Ivens.
 “We get to meet people from all over the world who are in town touring, it’s a beautiful location down here with the lake, and the fire pit.
 I think the city has done a really nice job of having this park for people.”